I didn’t discover my passion for gardening until my teenage years, but looking back, the seed was planted in early childhood.

 My garden started to grow after that.
 The St. Augustine Grass was pulled up in a corner of the backyard and I tilled through about a foot of soil, removing the clay rocks.
 It took a bit of time, but I was eager to grow more.

 I was all set to start my new and improved garden, when a friend asked, “Have you ever heard of raised beds?”
-Only raised bed I knew of was the one I slept on.
+The only raised bed I knew of was the one I slept on.
 I did a lot of research on raised beds and realized how much of a game-changer it would be.

 Since building that raised garden bed, I’ve tried to grow every vegetable, herb, and fruit that I’ve been able to get my hands on.
 I’ve learned there’s a season for everything and that there are varieties of vegetables best suited for my location in Florida.
 I’ve learned the importance of knowing your hardiness zone.